-Microsoft® Windows® and the Windows logo are trademarks or registered trademarks of Microsoft Corporation.
+Microsoft, Windows and the Windows logo are registered trademarks of Microsoft Corporation in the United States and/or other countries.

-The Bluetooth® word mark and logos are owned by Bluetooth SIG, Inc.
+The Bluetooth trademark is owned by Bluetooth SIG, Inc., U.S.A. and licensed to Honeywell.

-Apple is a trademark of Apple Inc., registered in the U.S. and other countries.

 Other product names or marks mentioned in this document may be trademarks or registered trademarks of other companies and are the property of their respective owners.